 Freeland is a Masters of Law student at the U of S. She is researching and writing her thesis in the area of criminal Law.

-Applications must be received by December 15 in order for your application to be considered by the Graduate Committee for admission the following September.
+Applications must be received by January 15 in order for your application to be considered by the Graduate Committee for admission in September.

 FUNDING AND SCHOLARSHIPS

 Many factors are involved in assessing funding assistance and the amount of available funding varies from year to year.
 If you are accepted to our LLM program, the committee will provide information to you regarding the amount of funding you may expect.
 The Committee makes every effort to provide funding assistance according to the available resources.
 The application asks you to indicate if funding will be required.
 At the time of application no other documentation or scholarship application is required.
 If you are accepted to our LLM program, scholarship applications will be made available to you.